 6. Compliance Questionnaire

-In November of 2017, the GDPR Working Group distributed a questionnaire, designed to assess the ways in which units currently handle EU personal data, to approximately 111 recipients in various units.
+In Nov./Dec. of 2017, the IU GDPR Working Group distributed a questionnaire, designed to assess the ways in which units currently handle EU personal data, to approximately 111 recipients in various units.
 These individuals were chosen based on the IT-28 contact list maintained by UISO.
 The GDPR Working Group understands that individually these contacts may not have all of the requisite knowledge to respond to our assessment; however, they were selected to help coordinate full responses with those in the units knowledgeable about each unit’s EU personal data collection, processing, and storage efforts.

 - You can preview the questions to facilitate discussion among those in your unit that may be able to provide insight into the subject matter prior to submission.

-If your unit has not already completed and submitted the questionnaire, we implore you to do so.
+If your unit has not already completed and submitted the questionnaire, feel free to do so.
 We are taking a priority-based approach focused on the university's data processing activities that are most likely to be subject to the GDPR.
-The more the Indiana University GDPR Working Group knows about each unit’s individual needs, the better able we will be to assist you with GDPR compliance.
+The more the IU GDPR Working Group knows about each unit’s individual needs, the better able we will be to assist you with GDPR compliance.
 If you have questions, your unit may request a consultation with the IU GDPR Working Group.